my-carla/sumo/docs/web/docs/Simulation/OppositeDirectionDriving.md

 - The required safety-buffers can be calibrated using the vehicle type attribute *lcOpposite*

+Vehicles may also stop on the opposite side by defining a `<stop>` with a lane index that lies to the left of the leftmost forward direction lane (i.e. index 3  if the forward lane has lane indices 0,1,2.

 # Limitations

-- Opposite-direction-driving is not yet compatible with the [sublane model](../Simulation/SublaneModel.md).
 - Visibility of oncoming traffic and the preceding vehicles due to road topology and occluding vehicles is not taken into account.
 - Neighboring lane information can only be set if both edges have the same length.
 As a workaround the length of the edges may be set to a custom value (which may be different from the geometrical length).
   This can be automated by setting the option **--opposites.guess.fix-lengths**.
+- Opposite-direction-driving is not compatible with the [sublane model](../Simulation/SublaneModel.md). before version 1.9.0